karaoc/dayz.test/Server-settings.md

 ### WARNING!
 The lastes expansion update tweaked/added the follwoing :

 #### TerritorySettings
-- "MaxInTerritory" became "MaxMembersInTerritory" (not new but just in case you are not aware)
+- "MaxInTerritory" became "MaxMembersInTerritory" (this is not new but just in case you are not aware that have been changed in the past updates)

 #### PartySettings
 - **added** bool "EnableQuickMarker"